-The NYFA Student Conduct Code applies to conduct in and around NYFA property, at NYFA sponsored or related activities, to conduct conducted at NYFA affiliated or contracted facilities, to off-campus conduct that adversely affects the NYFA community and/or the pursuit of its objectives, in all NYFA programs, locally or abroad, on ground or online.
-Each Student shall be responsible for their conduct from the time of application for admission through the awarding of a degree or certificate, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if the conduct is not discovered until after the degree or certificate is awarded).
+The NYFA Student Conduct Code applies to conduct in and around NYFA property, to behaviors conducted at NYFA sponsored or related activities, to conduct at NYFA-affiliated or contracted facilities, to off-campus conduct that adversely affects the NYFA community and/or the pursuit of its objectives, in all NYFA programs, locally or abroad, on ground or online.
+Each student shall be responsible for their conduct from the time of application for admission through the awarding of a degree or certificate, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if the conduct is not discovered until after the degree or certificate is awarded).

 The NYFA Student Conduct Code shall apply to a student's conduct even if the student withdraws from NYFA while a disciplinary matter is pending.
-The Campus Dean, using their sole discretion, shall decide whether the Student Conduct Code shall be applied to conduct occurring off campus on a case by case basis.
+The Dean of Students and/or designee, using their sole discretion, shall decide whether the Student Conduct Code shall be applied to conduct occurring off campus on a case-by-case basis.